 Sharqawi’s mental and physical health have declined dramatically over the last two years.
 In 2017, his attorneys filed an emergency motion for an independent medical evaluation after he collapsed in his cell following a hunger strike and hospitalization in Guantánamo.
 Preceding his collapse, he had reported severe, long-standing symptoms, including acute abdominal and urinary pain, extreme weakness and fatigue, and recurring jaundice.
 An outside medical assessment in support of his emergency motion stated that his physical ailments, in combination with his hunger strikes and the effects of his CIA torture, could lead to “total bodily collapse.”
-Since his motion, which remains undecided two years later, his condition, and particularly his mental health, have worsened to an alarming point.
+Since then, his condition, and particularly his mental health, have worsened to an alarming point.
 In October 2018, his attorneys alerted the court and the government to new signs of mental decline in another filing.
 In July 2019, Sharqawi made unprecedented statements about wanting to take his life, and, in August 2019, he cut his wrist during a phone call with his lawyer.
 After leaving Sharqawi's emergency motion for outside medical care pending for two years, and in the face of his demonstrably worsening health, the district court denied the motion in September 2019, characterizing his suicide attempt as a "scratch."
 He has continued to do self-harm, and his status today remains precarious.
 At his Periodic Review Board hearing in April 2021, his counsel detailed his declining health in a statement to the Board.